 This weekend I took my sister-in-law with me to start picking some plants for the landscaping of my front yard.
 My house sits facing Northwest, so the front landscaping doesn’t get sun until later in the afternoon.
 Because of this, most plants that require “full sun” won’t work in this location.
 We worked on picking out perennials that will do well in partial sun to full shade.

-As I was looking for ideas, I found an online nursery that sells full pre-planned gardens.
+As I was looking for ideas, I found a couple online nurseries that sells full pre-planned gardens.
 For a reasonable price they will send you all of the plants as well as an easy to follow design & diagram for planting a professionally looking garden.

-While I decided against buying the “Three Seasons of Beauty” pre-planned garden, I did get some ideas of what types of plants to look for, and what works well together from the plant listing.
+While I decided against buying a pre-planned garden, I did get some ideas of what types of plants to look for, and what works well together from the plant listing.
 In addition Better Homes and Gardens has a really nice collection of “No-Fuss Garden Plans” that are really helpful for those of us, including me, who don’t know very much about planting.